misterBIT/angular2-workshop-shop/README.md

 npm start
 ```

-The `npm start` command uses webpack (w/ dev-server) to run the applicaiton
+The `npm start` command uses webpack (w/ dev-server) to run the application
 Shut it down manually with Ctrl-C.

 You're ready to write your application.